4 Safety Reasons Why Veterinarians Should Wear Disposable Gloves

 To Avoid Physical Injury

-Sick animals are injected with various drugs using scary syringes.
-Veterinarians also perform operations and dissections on sick animals.
+Sick animals are injected with various drugs using syringes.
+Veterinarians also perform operations on animals.
 They use sharp tools and equipment in the course of their work.
-They also come into contact with many chemicals as they administer drugs to the sick animals.
-All these physical and chemical hazards can cause serious physical and chemical injuries to their hands.
-Specially designed heavy-duty gloves made from nitrile or latex can protect their hands from all these physical and chemical hazards.
+They also come into contact with many chemicals as they administer drugs to sick animals.
+All these physical and chemical hazards can cause serious injuries to hands.
+Uniquely designed heavy-duty gloves in nitrile offer a protective barrier from knives, scalpels, needles, and bodily fluids, like blood, urine, and vomit, that come the animals they treat.